 - A great resume builder

-- An important opportunity to help reach and serve the next generation of ceramic materials professionals
+- An important opportunity to help reach and serve the next generation of ceramic and glass materials professionals

-- A means to promote awareness of ceramic science and engineering to the general public, particularly among pre-college students
+- A means to promote awareness of ceramic and glass science and engineering to the general public, particularly among pre-college students

-- A way to build and promote engagement in the ceramics community through online communities and participation in ACerS
+- A way to build and promote engagement in the ceramic and glass community through online communities and participation in ACerS

 - Leadership and professional development opportunities

 Application Process for a PCSA Delegate